 Problems Linked to ADHD

 Any child can suffer from depression, anxiety, or learning problems.
 These problems can exist along with ADHD or by themselves.
-Only through careful diagnosis can the true cause of a child’s symptoms be found.
+Only through careful evaluation can the likely cause of a child’s symptoms be found.

 A depressed child may feel sad most of the time.
 He or she may have low self-esteem and show little interest in life.
 The child may eat or sleep more or less than in the past.
 He or she may withdraw from the rest of the world.